david-a-parry/columnSelector/README.md

         Do not output columns but instead print a list of specified columns and their respective order in the header.

+    -l,--list_columns
+        Do not output columns but instead print the index and name of each column in the header.

     -r,--replace_delimiter STRING
         Use this delimiter in output instead of input delimiter.